Vinylwalk3r/crystal-notes/content/index.md

 draft: false
 ---

 Welcome to my little Garden of a digital form.
+I've set this up a as my little info-dump for anything I find interesting enough to write about that isn't easily found by searching the web.
 Names Kenny, by the way.

 This little corner of the internet is where I write interesting things I've learned over the years and save bits of information that may come in handy for me, or even you!
 Have a look around and see what tickles your fancy!